 If your child has any allergies or dietary requirements it is vital that you inform the school so that we are aware of them.
 Reception and Year 1 children who have hot dinners wear lanyards that state any dietary requirements they have e.g. vegetarian or egg allergy so that staff are aware.
 Dietary requirements are also stored on the electronic till system which flags these with the catering staff each time your child chooses a meal.

 If my child is a slow eater, what happens?

 We do not rush the children with their lunches, so children stay in the hall until they have finished their meals.
 If a child is exceptionally slow in eating their lunch this does mean that a large proportion of their lunchtime will be spent in the hall and staff will encourage them to eat up so that they can go and play with their friends.
 When they have finished they will join the next group of children to be led onto the playground.

 What happens if my child finds the playground a little overwhelming?

 On the Key Stage 1 playground there are a variety of lunchtime activities and also different areas for the children to play in.
 There is a games rota so children have different equipment to play with.
-We also have an adult play leader for 3 days who will structure games and activities.
-Some children may want to participate in games that are set up, whereas others may prefer to sit quietly on the picnic benches.
+Our play leaders also structure games and activities.
+Some children may want to participate in games that are set up, whereas others may prefer to sit quietly.
 If they are upset we would advise them to find their designated lunchtime supervisor who will talk through any worries they may have.

 What happens if it is wet play?

 At all times the health and safety of the children is our priority.
-We aim to let the children outside where possible but if weather conditions do not permit outdoor play, the children go into the Lower School Hall.
-Children are able to watch a DVD and they often take quiet activities into the hall e.g. drawing, colouring, jigsaws, card games.
+We aim to let the children outside where possible but if weather conditions do not permit outdoor play, the children go into a classroom to watch a video.
 We are currently trying to expand the range of activities that we can offer for wet play.

 If I have concerns about my child and lunchtimes, who should I approach and how?